techidaily/site-win11-tips/source/_posts/how-to-reactivate-a-nonfunctional-nvidia-cp-on-windows-11.md

 3. Right-click the**NVIDIA Control Panel** result to select a**Run as administrator** on that app’s context menu.
 ![The Run as administrator option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/run-as-administrator-option.jpg)

  Setting NVIDIA Control Panel to always run as administrator is tricky because that UWP app is installed within a restricted access folder.
-You’ll need to[take ownership of the WindowsApps folder](https://www.makeuseof.com/windows-10-11-own-folder/) to open that directory.
+You’ll need to [take ownership of the WindowsApps folder](https://www.makeuseof.com/windows-10-11-own-folder/) to open that directory.
 Then select the "Run as administrator" option for the nvcplui.exe file.
 The default path for the file is:

 `C:\Program Files\WindowsApps\NVIDIACorp.NVIDIAControlPanel_8.1.963.0_x64__56jybvy8sckqj\nvcplui.exe`